alexanian/socratic-form-microscopy/_posts/2018-02-09-cities-are-weird-and-minimum-wages-can-help.md

 It's a collective action problem because if everyone could credibly threaten to move, then they wouldn't have to; the threat would be enough to increase wages.
 Unfortunately, everyone knows that anyone who leaves the city will be quickly replaced.
 Everyone would be better off if they could coordinate and make all potential movers promise not to move in until wages increase, but there's no benefit to being the first person to leave or the first person to avoid moving[^1] and there currently seems to be no good way for everyone to coordinate in making a threat.

-When faced with the steady grinding down of young people, low wage workers, and everyone "<a href="https://socratic-form-microscopy.com/2018/02/04/against-job-lotteries/">just waiting for their big break</a>", we have two choices.
+When faced with the steady grinding down of young people, low wage workers, and everyone "<a href="{{ site.baseurl }}/2018/02/04/against-job-lotteries/">just waiting for their big break</a>", we have two choices.
 We can do tut-tut at their inability to be "rational" (aka leave their friends, family, jobs, and aspirations to move somewhere else[^2]), or we can try to better their situation.

 If everyone was acting "rationally", wages would be bid up.
 But we can accomplish the same thing by simple fiat.
 Governments can set a minimum wage or offer wage subsidies, after all.